yubin-gurzu/yubin-gurzu/README.md

 - ⚡ Fun fact: ...
 -->

-I am Yubin, and this is my work account
+> I am Yubin, and this is my work account
-I am currently working on a Node/Express project
+> Currently working on a Node/Express project
+> Been at Gurzu since November 2022

 ## Web Development